1. Common understanding

 Community time

 This is a requirement for everyone staying at our temple, whether as a guest or regular member.
-We spend 1 hour together cleaning, raking, cutting grass, branches of the trees, etc.
+We spend 1 hour together in the late afternoon cleaning, raking, cutting grass, sweeping and removing branches and watering the plants.

-We consider this time spent together as an equalizer.
+We consider this time spent together as a way to chill out and equalize the restlessness of the mind.

-Kindly remember that you are coming to a temple to practice, and the first note for practice is to look inward, into yourself, for improvement.
-Looking outward, you can end up only criticising others and missing the point.
+Kindly remember that you are coming to a temple to practice and the first steps for practice are sincere introspection and reflection.